usc-isi-i2/kgtk/docs/transform/add_id.md

-The add_id command copies its input file to its output file, adding ID values where needed.
+The add-id command copies its input file to its output file, adding ID values where needed.

 New IDs may be generated using one of several available ID generation